telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/AngularJS/toolbar-template-with-angular.md

 # Create Custom ToolBar Templates

-The example below demonstrates how to create a custom ToolBar template in AngularJS application.
+The following example demonstrates how to create a custom ToolBar template in AngularJS applications.

 ###### Example